Information for Students Entering Fall 2024

 Once your berkeley.edu email address is available in CalCentral, you will begin to receive official email communications from us, as well as other campus administrative and student support units.
 Emails are frequently the only means of official communications from the University, so please make sure you understand your responsibilities related to electronic communication.

-Registration, Enrollment and Fee Payment
+Registration, Enrollment & Fee Payment

-Registration fees must be paid by Friday, August 23, either in full or with the 1st Installment on the Fee Payment Plan (FPP).
-You can activate the FPP through CalCentral once you have enrolled in units for Fall 2024.
+Registration fees must be paid by Friday, August 22, either in full or with the 1st Installment on the Fee Payment Plan (FPP).
+You can activate the FPP through CalCentral once you have enrolled in units for Fall 2025.

 Please be sure to monitor your CalCentral account for any upcoming tasks you need to complete.
 The "Tasks" section of your CalCentral dashboard will show any current or upcoming tasks you need to complete for other campus units (i.e. The Residence Affairs Unit, the Berkeley International Office, the Graduate Division, etc.).
 Please monitor this list regularly to ensure that you are completing tasks assigned to you in a timely manner.

-Fees, Fellowships and Financial Aid
+Tuition, Fees, & Financial Aid

 All incoming students will automatically receive notifications about any new opportunities for financial support as they become known - please make sure you set up your berkeley.edu email right away, and monitor it regularly!